The Dangers of Work Insurance

 The new girl at worker’s compensation approved my claim instantly.
 I initially missed two weeks of work and was fully accommodated when I returned.
 Over the next 8 months, I was in and out of a wheelchair before regaining near full mobility (thanks to the amazing chiropractor Maurice Cormier).

 After being bumped to night shift, I required a refresher on the routine.
-The guy scheduled to train me, we’ll call him Cory (not his real name), was removed from the position due to a conflict with the supervisor.
-Despite having worked with Cory in the past without incident, he started harassing me upon my return.
+The guy scheduled to train me, we’ll call him "Kevin" (the male version of "Karen"), was removed from the position due to a conflict with the supervisor.
+Despite having worked with "Kevin" in the past without incident, he started harassing me upon my return.
 The final straw was when he told me he planned to hit me with a forklift and made two attempts to do so.
 This was within weeks of another employee being accidentally bumped by a forklift and becoming permanently disabled.

 I provided a written complaint detailing the harassment and threats to management.
-The operations manager, we’ll call him Jackass (Jack for short), “investigated” my claims.
-He “lost” the security footage of the two attacks, “lost” the witnesses’ statements, “lost” two reports from other women that Cory had targeted, then reported to his superiors and worker’s comp that I made the whole thing up.
+The operations manager, we’ll call him "Jackass" ("Jack" for short), “investigated” my claims.
+He “lost” the security footage of the two attacks, “lost” the witnesses’ statements, “lost” two reports from other women that "Kevin" had targeted, then reported to his superiors and worker’s comp that I made the whole thing up.
 And despite having interviewed the witnesses himself, he denied knowing anything about them.

 Almost overnight, I had no income and there was nothing I could do about it.
 I tried to return to work by transferring to another location and reducing my hours to part-time, but despite being in a new and safe location, I had repeated panic attacks.

-Note: After I left, Cory harassed another female co-worker for months before eventually hitting her with a forklift.
+Note: After I left, "Kevin" harassed another female co-worker for months before eventually hitting her with a forklift.
 It was reported but nothing was done.

 I finally escalated my complaints to the national union office.
 Suddenly, the witnesses’ statements were “found” as well as one of the two incident reports from the other women.
-Despite proving everything I said was true and everything Cory and Jack said were lies, my appeal to worker’s comp was still denied.
+Despite proving everything I said was true and everything "Kevin" and "Jack" said were lies, my appeal to worker’s comp was still denied.
 My back gave out the next day.

 I spent the next three years in and out of a wheelchair.
 Some weeks I was completely bedridden and had to crawl on my hands and knees to use the bathroom.
 The pain varied in intensity and ranged from uncomfortable to calling 911.
 My PTSD (Post Traumatic Stress Disorder) claim was eventually approved but only to the point my back gave out.
 After going 5 months without severe symptoms since the end of my last claim, my back pain was considered a new condition and not related to my previous injury or the workplace induced PTSD.
 I was eventually approved for short-term disability but long-term disability was a different story.

 It was a full year before Sun Life, Canada Post's insurance provider, denied my claim.
-(Until they deny you the first time, your hands are tied).
+(Until they deny you the first time, you have few options).
 It was another year before my multiple appeals were denied and I was no longer permitted to appeal.
+(Update: Canada Post recently sent me an email telling me according to their records I never appealed.
+Seriously???)

 During this time I was diagnosed with Chronic Pain Syndrome, an umbrella term for a neurological condition where your brain translates stress signals into pain signals.
 It was explained to me that my original injury created “pain super highways”.
 When I developed PTSD, my brain continued to use these super highways despite the original injury being improved, though never fully healed.